emboldagency/embold-wordpress-tweaks/readme.txt

 == Upgrade Notice ==

-= 0.2.3 =
+= 0.2.4 =
-The GitHub token for updating the plugin is no longer stored in the repo or on the server, but remotely on our server.
+* Trim the value pulled for the GitHub token and fallback if key missing.